isaaclu0897/ipxe-menu/doc/How to setup iPXE Boot Server on Ubuntu.md

-How to setup iPXE Boot Server on Ubuntu
+How to setup PXE Boot Server on Ubuntu (using iPXE)
 ===

 [TOC]